zikula-modules/Formicula/README.md

 Please refer to http://php.net/manual/en/ref.image.php for more information.

 Formicula also supports ztemp-directories located outside the websites root directory.
-In this case (when the temp directory points to an absolute path) the image is delivered by a internal function and not linked directly.
+In this case (when the temp directory points to an absolute path) the image is delivered by an internal function and not linked directly.
-Contact GitHub API Training Shop Blog About
-© 2017 GitHub, Inc. Terms Privacy Security Status Help